Working with industry and other collaborators

-Ceres will fund projects with applications in the broad area of plant agri-tech, excluding small molecule agrichemicals and plant variety breeding.
-Technologies must be relevant to agri-tech but can come from a variety of one or more scientific disciplines, e.g. robotics, chemistry, computer science, etc. If you are still unsure or feel that your project may be borderline, feel free to contact the Ceres Team at email@example.com
+Ceres will fund proposals with applications in the broad area of plant agri-tech, excluding small molecule agrichemicals and plant variety breeding.
+Technologies must be relevant to agri-tech but can come from a variety of one or more scientific disciplines, e.g. robotics, chemistry, computer science, etc. If you are still unsure or feel that your proposal may be borderline, feel free to contact the Ceres Team at firstname.lastname@example.org

 What can Ceres funding be spent on?
 Can I get money for staff or equipment?